Lycanthrope8/Diamond-Catcher-Game-Python-OpenGL-/README.md

+Please do follow me in GitHub if this helps

 # Diamond Catcher Game

 Welcome to the Diamond Catcher game!
 This simple yet addictive game challenges you to catch falling diamonds using a catcher controlled by your keyboard or mouse.
 The game features colorful buttons for pausing, restarting, and closing the game.